Natnaeldev/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display the content of the /etc/passwd file
-Display the content of /etc/passwd and /etc/hosts Display the last 10 lines of /etc/passwd
-Display the first 10 lines of /etc/passwd
+Display the content of /etc/passwd and /etc/hosts Display the last 10 lines of /etc/passwd 0;276;0cDisplay the first 10 lines of /etc/passwd
 Write a script that displays the third line of the file iacta.
 Write a shell script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line
 Write a script that writes into the file ls_cwd_content the result of the command ls -la.
 If the file ls_cwd_content already exists, it should be overwritten.
 If the file ls_cwd_content does not exist, create it.